allanbatista/paper-encrypt/README.md

 - **Decrypt files**: Extract encrypted data from QR codes and restore the original content.
 - **All-in-memory processing**: Uses in-memory buffers for improved performance.

+**PaperCrypt: Secure Offline Analog Storage Tool**

+**Overview**

+PaperCrypt is a tool designed to securely store data offline in an analog format.
+It encrypts a text file and provides options to export the encrypted data as a PDF, image, or plain text.
+When exporting to PDF or image formats, a QR code containing the encrypted data is generated, making it easy to print and store.
+The data is encrypted using AES encryption and is protected by a password.
+Note: The password is unrecoverable, so it must be stored securely.

+The primary purpose of PaperCrypt is to enable secure, analog storage of small pieces of sensitive data, such as passwords or cryptocurrency wallet public and private keys.

+---

+**Steps for Secure Storage**

+1. Write your data in a `.txt` file.
+2. Encrypt the data using PaperCrypt.
+(Do not lose the password as it cannot be recovered.)
+3. Print at least two copies of the generated QR code and store them securely in geographically separated locations.
+4. Delete the `.txt` file and any encrypted files from your computer.
+(Remember to clear your trash bin.)
+5. Done!
+Your credentials are now securely stored offline.

+---

+**Steps to Decrypt Data**

+1. Take a photo or scan the generated QR code.
+2. Use PaperCrypt to decrypt the data using the saved QR code and your password.

+**Disclaimer:**
+Ensure you follow the recommended steps for secure storage and do not lose the password.
+Failure to do so may result in permanent loss of access to your encrypted data.

 ---

 ## Prerequisites